Shagshag/prestashop-documentation/DbCore.md

 * Class name: DbCore
-* Namespace:
 * This is an **abstract** class

-* This class is defined in [classes/db/Db.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/db/Db.php#34)
+* This class is defined in [classes/db/Db.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/db/Db.php#L34)